wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-defender-investigate-incidents/includes/incident-notifications.md

 1. From the Microsoft 365 Defender service
 1. Select **Settings** then select **Microsoft 365 Defender**, and finally select **Incident email notifications**.
 1. Next, you'll need to add an item.
-On the Basics page, provide:
+On the **Name email notification rule** page, provide:
    1. The **rule name**
    1. A **description** of the rule.
 1. Next, you'll need to **configure the notification**: